sage-code/.github/profile/README.md

 ## Sponsors ❤️

 We grant higer priority to issues and projects created by our sponsors.
 You can use sponsor button on [root](https://github.com/sage-code/root) or any other project.
-Sponsors are listed official on GitHub for specific projects.
+Sponsors are listed officialy on GitHub for specific projects.
 Below we list manually our current sponsors.
-We thank you for generosity! 🙏🏼
+We thank you for generosity 🤗

 * [@sage-code/mlmoise](https://github.com/mlmoise)